 How do Isbar chickens look?

-The Isbar chicken is a single-crested, medium-sized breed that is also highly dimorphic.
-Hens weigh up to 3.3 pounds while roosters can get as heavy as 5.5 pounds.
+The Isbar chicken is a single-combed, medium-sized breed with noticeable differences between males and females.
+Hens weigh up to 3.3 pounds (1.5 kg) while roosters can reach weights of up to 5.5 pounds (2.5 kg).
 These beautiful, single-combed birds come in three colors- black, blue, and splash.

 Black Isbars come out as mostly black with patches of white on the wings, chest, and face.
 However, when the fluff is replaced by all-black feathers, the white spots disappear.
 Adult birds are jet black with touches of lustrous teal.